 Currently, MCED tests are not covered by insurance.
 The Prevent Cancer Foundation and more than 300 advocacy organizations and cancer centers support the Medicare Multi-Cancer Early Detection Screening Coverage Act of 2021.
 This legislation would authorize the Centers for Medicare & Medicaid Services (CMS) to evaluate and cover blood-based multi-cancer early detection tests and future test methods (e.g., urine or hair tests), once approved by the Food and Drug Administration (FDA).

-Under current law, Medicare coverage of preventive services is limited to circumstances in which Congress has explicitly authorized coverage or the U.S. Preventive Services Task Force (USPSTF) recommends the service with an “A” or “B” grade.
+Under current law, Medicare coverage of preventive services is limited to tests for which Congress has explicitly authorized coverage.
+Private insurers cover screening tests that receive an “A” or “B” recommendation from the U.S. Preventive Services Task Force (USPSTF).

-In the absence of this legislation, it could take several years after FDA approval before Medicare beneficiaries can receive coverage for MCED tests.
+In the absence of congressional action, it could take several years after FDA approval before Medicare beneficiaries can receive coverage for MCED tests.
 This bill would greatly reduce such access delays for seniors while allowing CMS to use its evidence-based process to determine coverage.

 The Medicare Multi-Cancer Early Detection Screening Coverage Act is a bill that would authorize the Centers for Medicare & Medicaid Services (CMS) to evaluate and cover blood-based multi-cancer early detection tests and future test methods (e.g., urine or hair tests), once approved by the Food and Drug Administration (FDA).